AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 sinA = v1.nx * v2.ny - v1.ny * v2.nx;

 // Cross product of v2 and the line at 90 degrees to v1
-// This will help determine where to eactly position the center of the circle sinA90 = v1.nx * v2.nx - v1.ny * -v2.ny;
+// This is necessary and will help determine where to exactly position the center of the circle sinA90 = v1.nx * v2.nx - v1.ny * -v2.ny;

 // Clamping the value of sinA to avoid NaNs